 Prepared by fermenting grapes, wine is an alcoholic beverage that has been in production for thousands of years all across the hills of Brisbane.

-- Red Wine: Red wine is created from the dark coloured varieties of grapes.
+Red Wine: Red wine is created from the dark-coloured varieties of grapes.
 The process involves extracting the colours and flavours from the grape skin, imparting it the natural tones.
-Depending upon the maturity of wine, its colour can range from violet (young wine), red (mature wine) to brown (most mature).
+Depending upon the maturity of the wine, its colour can range from violet (young wine), red (mature wine) to brown (most mature).
 Typically, red wine is served in a big bowl glass to let the wine ‘breathe’ and oxidise better.

 It’s best coupled with grilled vegetables, grilled meat dishes or chicken.
+You should pair Red wine with your barbeque and it tastes great with it.
 Besides, there are some surprising health benefits offered by the red wine that makes it indispensable to infuse life into your weekday blues.
+It contains tannins that can help in keeping the heart healthy and lowering the risk of Type 2.
+There are also a number of antioxidants in wine that is good for your health and keeps your skin glowing as well.

-Taste: As the tannins contained in natural varieties of red grape is astringent and bitter, most varieties of red wine tend to taste tart and dry.
+Taste: As the tannins contained in natural varieties of red grape are astringent and bitter, most varieties of red wine tend to taste tart and dry.

 Cabernet Sauvignon, Merlot, Pinot Noir and Zinfandel are good varieties to start with.

-Taste: The flavour ranges from bright, savoury to creamy depending upon the inputs.
+Taste: The flavour ranges from bright, savoury to creamy depending upon the inputs in the wine.

-- Served best in a bowl glass, Cabernet Sauvignon, Merlot, Pinot Noir, and Zinfandel are the popular varieties in Brisbane you must try.
+Served best in a bowl glass, Cabernet Sauvignon, Merlot, Pinot Noir, and Zinfandel are the popular varieties in Brisbane you must try this for great food and wine experience.

-- Dessert Wine: Sweet wine or dessert wine is often served with desserts.
-There is no particular definition, and it is best categorised into Port, Shawny, Sherry or so on.
+Dessert Wine: Sweet wine or dessert wine is often served with desserts like pastries and cakes, as it has a sweet taste and pairs well with desserts.
+There is no particular definition of this wine, and it is best categorised into Port, Shawny, Sherry and so on.
+It is often used on festive occasions and celebrations.

 Couple it with cheese, salad, fish or bread and serve in an elegant, tall glass.